abodelot/cosmoscroll/README.md

 # CosmoScroll

+CosmoScroll is a space-based shoot'em up game.
+Inspired by games such as R-Type and Gradius, it features side-scrolling, retro-looking graphics and chiptune music.

-A space-based shoot'em up game, written in C++ using the SFML library.
+This project is written in C++ with the SFML library.
+It also uses DUMB for playing modules files, and TinyXML for parsing XML files.

 - Author: Alexandre Bodelot <alexandre.bodelot@gmail.com>
 - Website: http://github.com/abodelot/cosmoscroll